DUAL DIAGNOSIS

 Cost of Depression and Substance Use Treatment

-Treatment costs for dual diagnosis issues vary widely depending upon several factors, including your own unique needs and the treatment facility which you choose.
-It’s always important to ask any funding-related questions early so you feel empowered to make the best decision, including insurance options and any other cost-related inquiries you may have.
+Treatment costs for dual diagnosis issues vary widely depending upon several factors, including your unique needs and the treatment facility you choose.
+It’s always important to ask any funding-related questions early so that you feel empowered to make the best decision, including insurance options and any other cost-related inquiries you may have.

 Why is Depression and Substance Use Treatment Important?